-- The researcher believes that it is not in your best interest to stay in the study. - You become ineligible to participate. - Your condition changes and you need treatment that is not allowed while you are taking part in the study. - You do not follow instructions from the researchers. - The study is suspended or canceled.
+- The researcher believes that it is not in your child's best interest to stay in the study. - Your child become ineligible to participate. - Your child's condition changes and you need treatment that is not allowed while he or she is taking part in the study. - Your child does not follow instructions from the researchers. - The study is suspended or canceled.